oritp/debian-setup/README.md

 #### 2. Add superuser privileges

-If our user (we'll call it _[user]_) does not come with predefined admin or superuser privileges, we can fix it by editing:
+If our user (we will call it _[user]_) does not come with predefined admin or superuser privileges, we can fix it by editing:

     nano /etc/sudoers